 - April 3, 2015: Following an unprecedented statewide conversation on a so-called “Religious Freedom Restoration Act,” the Georgia Legislature does not advance the discriminatory measure, a big success for fair-minded Georgians who support non-discrimination protections.

 - March 28, 2016: Republican Governor Nathan Deal vetoes the anti-LGBTQ HB 757, discriminatory legislation that proposed to allow some taxpayer-funded organizations to deny employment or services to LGBT people and others, even endangering existing local nondiscrimination ordinances across the state.
 Governor Deal’s veto comes after an unprecedented national backlash against the bill, which drew condemnation from businesses, athletic organizations, the entertainment industry, people of faith, conservatives, legal experts and others.

 - November 2018-present: A concerted effort in the metro Atlanta area to enact local LGBTQ-inclusive protections leads to several breakthroughs.
-During that period, Doraville, Clarkston and Chamblee become the second, third and fourth cities in Georgia to pass local protections for LGBTQ people.
+During that period, Doraville, Clarkston, Chamblee and Dunwoody become the second, third, fourth and fifth cities in Georgia to pass local protections for LGBTQ people.

 Municipalities with Non-Discrimination Protections:

 The following municipalities protect people from discrimination on the basis of their sexual orientation and gender identity/expression:

 - City of Brookhaven